 Ms. MELISSA NELSON: I think that I will be more conscious skiing the Back Bowls.
 And I think it's probably a good thing that's, you know, created more awareness throughout.
 But no, I do you think it will change my behavior.
 I can't guarantee you that I'll ski with a beacon every time I'm, you know, inbounds, but I think it brings a lot more conscious thought in practice.

 RAPKIN: The beacon she is talking about is a device that signals your location, a good thing if you're buried in an avalanche.
 Usually, beacons are worn just in the back country, but sales are up significantly this season.
 And some skiers are choosing to use them at ski resorts too.
 As of now, the snow pack across the west is consolidating, but avalanches continue to be a very real risk.
 For NPR News, I'm Mitzi Rapkin in Aspen, Colorado.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.